HamzaBQ/sorting_algorithms/README.md

 # sorting_algorithms
-Number of must-know sorting algorithms, their time complexities and a comparison of their performances.
+Sorting algorithms and a comparison of their performances : Selection sort, Bubble sort, insertion sort, merge sort, quick sort.
 Code and explanations are to be found in the jupyter notebook : <a href="https://github.com/HamzaBQ/sorting_algorithms/blob/master/sorting_algorithms.ipynb"> sorting_algorithms.ipynb </a>